charlesm93/charlesm93.github.io/_pages/software.md

 </center><br>

 In 2015, I co-created [Torsten](https://metrumresearchgroup.github.io/Torsten/) to facilitate applications of Stan to pharmacometrics modeling.
-The package contains several new functions, inlcuding:
+The package contains several new functions, including:
 * analytical solutions for one-and-two compartment pharmacokinetic models, and semi-analytical solvers for pharmacokinetic/pharmacodynamic models.
 * functions to handle the event schedule of clinical trials.